-Auth0 can detect attacks and stop malicious attempts to access your application such as blocking traffic from certain IPs, displaying CAPTCHA, or triggering multi-factor authentication (MFA).
+Auth0 can detect attacks and stop malicious attempts to access your application such as blocking traffic from certain IPs and displaying CAPTCHA.

-Auth0 attack protection provides the following options to mitigate attacks:
+In the Auth0 Dashboard, you can enable the following attack protection options to mitigate attacks:

 When it comes to combatting abuse, there is no silver bullet.
 Auth0 supports the principle of layered protection in security that uses a variety of signals to detect and mitigate attacks.

 |Feature||Risk Signal||How it works|